nginxinc/bank-of-sirius/docs/development.md

 # Development Guide

-This document describes how to develop and add features to the Bank of Anthos application in your local environment.
+This document describes how to develop and add features to the Bank of Sirius application in your local environment.

 ## Prerequisites